 Digital Object Identifier (DOI)

 Kesterson, Melissa A.; Luck, Joe D.; and Sama, Michael P., "Development and Preliminary Evaluation of a Spray Deposition Sensing System for Improving Pesticide Application" (2015).
 Biosystems and Agricultural Engineering Faculty Publications.
-Paper 10.
+10.